Linxuan-Zhao/sciTIP-seq/README.md

 `sciTIP_all_barcode_combi_generator` A Python script that takes a CSV file that contains the r5, spacer, i5, and i7 sequences as input and returns all possible barcode combinations for sciTIP-seq data demultiplexing.

+`moving_fastq` A bash script that recognizes the r5 barcode number and relocates the files based on the initial experimental setting.
+The barcode number range and the sample name need to be changed based on the wet lab.

 ### Other_files